Foreskin’s function (and the fucked-up connection between circumcision and cornflakes)

 Foreskin is fun

 What makes the foreskin so special is the unique concentration of different nerve ending types.
 Remember that ring of muscle I mentioned earlier?
-It’s packed with nerve endings, including stretch receptors that sense the foreskin’s movement as it stretches over the glans when retracted and relaxes.
+It’s packed with nerve endings, including stretch receptors that sense the foreskin’s movement as it stretches over the glans and relaxes when pulled back up.

 There are also stretch receptors in the frenulum, the little bridge of tissue that connects the foreskin to the mucous membrane of the glans.
 Stroking the penis rhythmically pulls on this bridge, providing yet another form of stretch stimulation.